sophia-vo/CSE-151A-Group-Project/README.md

 ## Introduction

 This project addresses the problem of predicting Major League Baseball (MLB) game outcomes, specifically whether the home team or away team will win a single game.
-The topic was chosen because it represents a classic application in sports analytics where machine learning techniques can be applied to a field with accessible historical data and unpredictability.We chose MLB because it combines rich public data with high game-to-game randomness, making it an ideal and genuinely interesting testbed for machine learning
+The topic was chosen because it represents a classic application in sports analytics where machine learning techniques can be applied to a field with accessible historical data and unpredictability.
+We chose MLB because it combines rich public data with high game-to-game randomness, making it an ideal and genuinely interesting testbed for machine learning.

 The development of accurate predictive models for MLB games has a substantial impact on decision-making.
 Teams and franchises can leverage such models for strategic choices, including roster evaluation, performance assessment, and game-day strategy development.
 Media organizations and broadcasters benefit from enhanced fan engagement through data-driven pre-game analysis and win probability assessments that enrich commentary and storytelling.
 Additionally, these models serve as fundamental infrastructure for fantasy sports platforms and sports betting markets, where predictive accuracy directly influences financial outcomes for millions of participants.
 It’s cool precisely because even small, reproducible gains over simple baselines (e.g., the ~53% home-win prior) can meaningfully shift decisions and fan tools.